A long time ago, when the world was slow

 and for every fine holiday

-They’d bring us together, regardless the weather
+They’d bring us together, whatever the weather

 To celebrate, mourn, and pray ~